DARK

 “What’s wrong!” his dad cried, his voice panicked and tired.

 Derek pointed at his brother as his dad flicked on the bedroom light.
-The black things hissed and slithered back to the nether and once again disappeared as the ran from the light and the presence of others.
+The black things hissed and slithered back to the nether and once again disappeared as they ran from the light and the presence of others.
 His father never saw them, his attention focused on Grant, whose breath came in rasps.

 “Sharon!” his father yelled.
 “Call 911!”
 He picked up Grant and hurried from the room.